Sewing collars & leashes with an LK-1900BN bartacking machine

 The control box mounted under the table has a cooling fan.
 I live in a hot & dusty environment.
 I'm in the habit of blowing out my laptop 2-3 times a year (especially summer so it will operate cooler.
 It usually accumulates a lot of dust.).
 I thought this control-box fan would be similar.
 But, I've removed the plastic cover (4 screws), and haven't seen any buildup.
 (You can't see the fan.
 It's buried behind the circuit board.
 The parts list shows it.
 See "Control Box Components" part 17.).
 I'm still going to occasionally remove the cover and see if it needs to be blown clean.
 So far it doesn't have the problem I thought it would.

-However: one side of the control box is metal & seems like a heat sink.
+However: one side of that box is metal; seems like a heat sink.
 I use a 5" clamp-on fan (clamped onto the bottom foot of the table) to blow air onto that surface.
 You may not need to do this.
 Being in a hot environment, I'm in the habit of doing what I can to help electronics last longer.
 (I service this clamp-on fan 1-2 times a year by blowing the dust out of it; and remove the blade & plastic housing to apply some oil to the shaft's bearing surfaces.
 It will last many years doing that.).
 Juki's parts can be expensive.
 I'd do it in a cooler environment too.

 Settings

 The control panel has many options (called "switches") accessed by the "M" button.
 Press it once (one beep) and that's the options for normal operation.
 Hold it 2 seconds longer and you'll hear a 2nd beep.
 That gives you access to additional options.
 Hold it another 2 seconds for a 3rd beep gives more options.
-These options are listed in the instruction & engineer manuals.
+These options are listed in the instruction & engineer's manual.
 It helps to see them at a glance that way before seeing them on the control panel.
 (Juki's manuals are hard to understand.
 It doesn't help much.).

 Don't play with these options (too soon, too many at once).
 Be sure to write down the value it was before changing so you can get back to where you were.
 There's probably a "factory reset" but I haven't had a reason to look for it yet.
 If you write everything down you shouldn't have to either.